 How to use Primal Kitchen’s Avocado Mayo

-The beauty of Primal Kitchen’s mayo is that it can be used anywhere else traditional mayonnaise is used.
+The beauty of Primal Kitchen’s mayonnaise is that it can be used anywhere else traditional mayonnaise is used.

-Here are some serving ideas and recipes on how to use this avocado mayo straight from Primal Kitchen themselves.
+Here are some serving ideas and recipes on how to use this avocado mayonnaise straight from Primal Kitchen themselves.

 Costco Avocado Oil Mayonnaise Nutrition and Calories